-The 72nd annual General Service Conference was held in-person in May 2022.
+The 73rd annual General Service Conference was held in-person in the spring of 2023.
 Visit the Delegate page for information and highlights.

 The business of AA continues to be done and many of our service workers, at every level, ought to be commended for their tremendous efforts.
 Thank you to all of AA’s essential service workers!
 More members are needed for a variety of positions.
 Members with 9 months to 35 years of sobriety are encouraged to participate in service events and to say yes to service positions as they become available.